 The importance of registering your car seat

 With hundreds of thousands to millions of car seats in recall every year, it is imperative that parents register car seats to ensure their child’s safety.
-Historically, around 80 percent of recalls actually receive repairs.
+Historically, around 80 percent of vehicle recalls actually receive repairs.
 This means millions of families are driving around with a child in a compromised car.
 This makes ensuring your child’s car seats are safe all the more important.

 Every year, the National Child Passenger Week Campaign and the National Highway Transportation Safety Administration (NHTSA) urge parents to register their car seats and booster seats so they can receive recall notices.
 By doing this, you give manufacturers the ability to contact you about any and all safety notices.